 The school policy is to support the employment of disabled persons both in recruitment and retention of employees who become disabled whilst in its employment.
-The school provides resources for workplace assessments and makes reasonable adjustments were able.
+The school provides resources for workplace assessments and makes reasonable adjustments where possible.

 Strategic report